 Every day in life is hard… even for those who are successful

-We have fears and frustrations, insecurities and questionable moments but when we sit down and think about where we want to be and what we want each day of our lives to be like, we wouldn't change a thing.
+Everyone has fears and frustrations, insecurities and questionable moments but when we sit down and think about where we want to be and what we want each day of our lives to be like, we can find comfort.

 When you love something, you will keep working on it to make it a success no matter what obstacles stand in your way.